jiyoung-park1/classActivity190520/README.md

 2. Explain in details Linked list

  a) What is a linked list -

     a linked list is a sequence data structure, which connects elements. unlike an array, a node in a linked list is not necessarily positioned close to the previous element or the next element. nodes are connected by pointers.

+ b) pros and cons

- b) Advantages -
+      Advantages -
       can be increse/decrease the number of nodes(dynamic allocation) can use muptiple data types as elements basically its advanced than arrays

     Disadvantages -
-   consumes more memory than arrays need ro clear memory once we done with it handling pointers is a bit tricky compared to arrays
+     consumes more memory than arrays
+     need ro clear memory once we done with it handling pointers is a bit tricky compared to arrays

  c) Real world exmaple -

     web-browsers, where it creates a linked list of web-pages visited, so that when you check history or press back button, the previous node's data is fetched.

  d) Pseudocode and diagram -

     constructor(data){
        this.data = data
        this.next = null
     }

   diagram
    ![alt text](https://www.pythoncentral.io/wp-content/uploads/2017/08/wordpress-hints-linked-list-google.png)